Why Is It Hard to Connect With My Mother?

 uncertain how to receive love or care

-Even when love exists underneath, the connection may still feel strained, blocked, painful, or incomplete.
-Many people long for closeness with their mother while also carrying fear, disappointment, anger, grief, or emotional hurt.
+Even when love exists underneath, the relationship may still feel strained, blocked, painful, or incomplete.
+Many children long for closeness with their mother while also carrying fear, disappointment, anger, grief, or emotional hurt.

-Family Constellations explores how trauma, interrupted attachment, emotional entanglement, unconscious loyalty, and unresolved family dynamics may affect the mother–child relationship across generations.
+Family Constellations explores how trauma, interrupted reaching-out movement, entanglement, unconscious loyalty, and unresolved family dynamics may affect the mother–child relationship across generations.

 The Importance of the Mother Relationship